 Surgeon Experience

-The surgeon’s expertise is crucial.
-An inexperienced surgeon may need to adequately account for how surgical modifications will look post-healing, leading to an undesirable outcome.
+The doctor’s expertise is crucial.
+An inexperienced doctor may need to adequately account for how surgical modifications will look post-healing, leading to an undesirable outcome.

 Common Surgical Techniques and Why They Might Result in a Piggy Nose